Management of Ruptured Ovarian Cyst

 home.
 You can use pain medicines as needed.
 Your pain should go away in a few days.

-or have new symptoms.
+new symptoms.
 Follow up with your provider if you need imaging or blood tests.

 If you have a complex ruptured ovarian cyst, you may need to stay in the hospital

 for 1 or more days.
 If your cyst is no longer bleeding, you may be able to go home.